 Hawkins is a very small city located in the state of Texas.
 With a population of 1,291 people and two constituent neighborhoods, Hawkins is the 752nd largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hawkins is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Hawkins is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Hawkins is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hawkins who work in teaching (13.73%), office and administrative support (12.71%), and management occupations (11.53%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hawkins has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hawkins has few renters and college students.
 But the biggest reason it is quieter in Hawkins than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hawkins may be for you.

-In terms of college education, Hawkins is nearly on par with the US average for all cities of 21.84%: 19.36% of adults 25 and older in Hawkins have a bachelor's degree or advanced degree.
+The education level of Hawkins citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.36% of adults 25 and older in Hawkins have a college degree.